American Indian Studies

 Services provided for: undergraduate students in the College of Ethnic Studies majors, minors and courses.

-Services include: Advising for general education, non-major graduation requirements, major requirements, graduation check, academic probation, study abroad, academic scholarship and honors.
+Services include: Advising for general education, non-major graduation requirements, major requirements, graduation check (GE and major/minor), academic probation, study abroad, academic scholarship and honors.